dryty93/Portfolio/readme.md

       by the small amounts of code needed to perform complex operations.

-     This image shows the **AOI** (Areas of Interest) webpage./ You can add an AOI, search for an AOI, or navigate to an AOI\
+     This image shows the **AOI** (Areas of Interest) webpage./ You can add an AOI, search for an AOI, or navigate to a specified AOI page.
-     link

     ![Alt text](https://github.com/dryty93/Portfolio/blob/master/res/HiroGlifx.JPG)